Skip to main content

 Baby Dedication

 “Good morning!
-I am [Name] and I have been blessed to be a [Mom/Dad/Uncle/Aunt/Child] and, therefore, consider events like baby dedications to be some of the most sacred and celebratory days on our calendar.
+I am [Name] and I have been blessed to be a [Mom/Dad/Uncle/Aunt/Child] and, therefore, consider events like baby dedications to be some of the most joyous and celebratory days on our calendar.
+Children are a blessing from God.
+Today we are joining with these parents to dedicate this child/these children to God, to thank Him, and to seek His wisdom and guidance in bringing them up to know the Lord.

 If you haven’t visited with us before, then I am personally blessed by your decision to visit today.
 I’d encourage you to either check out a connect card or talk directly with one of our guest service volunteers during or after the service today.